robin-thoene/bak01/README.md

 server application to be load balanced, that can be used as HTTP, TCP or UDP server.
 The second application is the actual load balancer.

+## Remarks

+This project is for education purpose only.
+It is not meant to and should not be used in production!

 ## Local development

 ### Starting sample backend servers